1. Can a dairy business be profitable?

 2. Dairy business: The market

-If you were to start a dairy business, who would be your target market for dairy products?
+If you don’t know How to start a dairy business and who would be your target market for dairy products?
 It is necessary to examine income groups, geography, and household types, such as nuclear and joint family, to identify the highest-selling dairy products.
 We can also learn about the consumption patterns and demand of the market by studying a cow dairy farm or a buffalo dairy.
 The fat content of buffalo milk is much higher than that of cow milk.

 Despite milk being pasteurized in India, many families boil it to extract the ‘Malai’ out of it and prepare ghee at home.
 While this method is inexpensive, it is also beneficial to consume homemade ghee.
 However, there are also areas in India that have a high density of nuclear families and a high level of disposable income.
 They will prefer to purchase low-fat milk, and they will be able to afford premium cow milk.
 A2 desi cow milk with a higher population density of children under the age of 10 is considered more digestible in regions with a high density of children under 10 years of age in India.